Updated: Oct 27, 2020

-February 28th 2019 is a pretty significant day for me as it represents one (1) year that I left a very comfortable, very successful job at a major corporate entity to be on my own.
+February 28th, 2019 is a pretty significant day for me as it represents one (1) year that I left a very comfortable, very successful job at a major corporate entity to be on my own.

 When I first made the announcement January 31st 2018, I remember most people didn't believe me, I almost didn't believe it myself.
 But, the resignation was submitted, my seniors and colleagues called to asked me if I was sure I wanted to make this move, and each time with a deep swallow and anxiety I said..." yeah I'm sure".

 Mentally, within the last 5-7 years, I was no longer an employee

 Fast forward to today as I look back, I can't help but smile at the irony of the change in thought over the last 12 months.
-I once wondered "what's gonna happen if I make the move?"
+I once wondered, "What's gonna happen if I make the move?"

 Quote: You're more than just an employee

 When I first started sales in the automotive industry, it was made very clear to me that I was part of something bigger.
-I wasn't just selling a car, I was helping someone realise a dream or delivering to them a tool so they can do their job.
+I wasn't just selling a car, I was helping someone realize a dream or delivering to them a tool so they can do their job.

-When I became a sales manager/team leader, I realised that I was responsible for people and the company's success.
+When I became a sales manager/team leader, I realized that I was responsible for people and the company's success.
 I've always seen my role as more than I initially signed up for and that helped me stand out and grow as an employee and now as an entrepreneur/business owner

 Start thinking like it's your business or about your business